 You have exceeded your shopping time limit and your shopping cart has been emptied.

 The Capital Projects Department directs the programming, design and construction of capital projects for Reston Association.
 This includes the development of project scopes, budgets, and schedules and procurement of all construction-related services (and acquisitions of new assets), additions/modifications to existing assets, and associated infrastructure in support of the mission of the association.
-The capital projects team comprised of a senior operations manager, project manager, and capital construction supervisor.
-Their mission is to “complete projects on time and within budget through proper communication, planning, implementation and evaluation.”
+Capital projects must have a minimum $5,000 value and minimum three year life expectancy.
+The capital projects team is comprised of a senior operations manager, project manager, and capital construction supervisor.
+Their mission is to “complete projects on time and within budget through proper communication, planning, implementation, and evaluation.”

 New for 2019 is an interactive map showing all completed, currently active, and scheduled capital projects.
 That map can be found below or accessed by clicking here to view it in a separate window.